nymtech/docs/content/overview/nym-platform.md

 The [Nym platform](https://github.com/nymtech/nym) developed by the Nym project includes mixnodes, validators, gateways, and client code used for talking to the network.
 All of this is run in a decentralised, trustless fashion.

 But the Nym platform itself (blue) is just infrastructure.
 The interesting part are the Privacy Enhanced Apps, or PEApps (yellow) which can be created by privacy developers.
+We've included some (fictional) examples of things we think people might build.
+Read our docs and use your imagination, and you may come up with many more!

 PEApps are new or existing software applications which use the Nym platform infrastructure.